bchanx/logos-in-pure-css/README.md

 @import "relative/path/to/logos-in-pure-css/twitter.less";
 ```

-You can also link the stylesheet via .html (but you'll need a copy of [less.js](https://github.com/cloudhead/less.js/tree/master/dist), preferably > v1.3.3):
+You can also link the stylesheet via .html (but you'll need a copy of [less.js](https://github.com/cloudhead/less.js/tree/master/dist), tested on > v1.3.3):

 ```html
 <link type="text/less" rel="stylesheet" href="/path/to/logos-in-pure-css/twitter.less">